eclipse-esmf/esmf-sdk-js-aspect-model-loader/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Where**
-Indicate the location of the bug (e.g., which component of the SDS SDK JS Aspect Model loader, which API call, which command etc.).
+Indicate the location of the bug (e.g., which component of the ESMF SDK JS Aspect Model loader, which API call, which command etc.).